Mauritius client case studies in 2021

 Our Client, Bill King is a British citizen living and working in London, UK.
 He has many years of experience in the financial sector, and for many years has been a senior consultant to a large financial advisory firm in the UK.
 Our Client wanted to expand on the success of his investment strategies business by offering his skills to a new Client base in Asia.
 He also wanted a corporate vehicle through which he could develop financial e-Products that he could offer over the Internet.

-Bill contacted Healy Consultants in June 2006, having found our website during a Google search.
+Bill contacted Healy Consultants Group PLC, having found our website during a Google search.
 Our global expertise appeared to meet his requirements, and we initiated an e-mail dialogue and convened a phone discussion with him to better understand his business objectives, and then recommend a strategy.
-Following a comparison of the different corporate structures available, it was decided that a Mauritius GBC2 (Global Business Category 2) company, supported by a corporate bank account with HSBC Hong Kong, would be the optimum structure to fulfill his requirements.
+Following a comparison of the different corporate structures available, it was decided that a Mauritius GBC2 (Global Business Category 2) company, supported by a corporate bank account with an international bank, would be the optimum structure to fulfil his requirements.

-The first step in the incorporation phase was for Healy Consultants’ Mauritius office to check whether Bill’s preferred company name was available for incorporation at the Mauritius Registrar of Companies (ROC) in Port Louis, and to reserve the name once this had been confirmed.
+The first step in the incorporation phase was for Healy Consultants Group PLC’s local agent to check whether Bill’s preferred company name was available for incorporation at the Mauritius Registrar of Companies (ROC) in Port Louis, and to reserve the name once this had been confirmed.

-Our Mauritius team then completed an ROC incorporation application on behalf of our Client, identifying directors and shareholders and the registered office address in Mauritius.
-In accordance with the Mauritius Offshore Companies Act 1990, a Mauritius company also requires a Mauritius company secretary, and Healy Consultants agreed to act in this capacity.
-Meanwhile, our Singapore Incorporation Team prepared other pre-incorporation documents for Bill’s signature, and couriered them to London for Bill’s signature.
-Once complete, these were couriered to our Mauritius office, where a staff member visited the ROC offices to submit the application documents and pay the statutory government registration fee of US$350 to complete incorporation.
+Our Mauritius local agent then completed a ROC incorporation application on behalf of the Client, identifying directors and shareholders and the registered office address in Mauritius.
+In accordance with the Mauritius Offshore Companies Act 1990, a Mauritius company also requires a Mauritius company secretary, and Healy Consultants Group PLC’s local agent agreed to act in this capacity.
+Our local agent also prepared other pre-incorporation documents for Bill’s signature, and Healy Consultants Group PLC couriered them to London for Bill’s signature.
+Once complete, these were couriered to our Mauritius local agent’s office, who then visited the ROC offices to submit the application documents and pay the statutory government registration fee of US$350 to complete incorporation.

-Our Mauritius office couriered the company kit to our Singapore office ten days after incorporation, during which time our Banking Team were preparing the HSBC Hong Kong corporate bank account application.
+Our Mauritius local agent couriered the company kit to our Singapore office ten days after incorporation, during which time our Banking Team prepared the Hong Kong corporate bank account application.

 Since our Client was based in the UK, it was inconvenient for him to visit Hong Kong just to attend a bank interview.
-As such, we sent Bill the HSBC Hong Kong bank account application forms, and asked him to sign them in the presence of an HSBC officer at his local branch in London.
+As such, we sent the Hong Kong bank account application forms and asked the Client to sign them in the presence of the bank officer at his local branch in London.

-Thanks to Bill’s cooperation, we receive the signed and witnessed forms within one week of them leaving our Singapore office, and our Banking Team immediately sent this, along with the corporate documents for the Mauritius company, a business plan detailing the activities of the company, and due diligence on bank signatories, as required by HSBC Hong Kong.
+Thanks to our Client’s cooperation, we receive the signed and witnessed forms within one week of them leaving our Singapore office, and our Banking Team immediately sent this, along with the corporate documents for the Mauritius company, a business plan detailing the activities of the company, and due diligence on bank signatories, as required by the bank in Hong Kong.

-Two days later Tammy, our Hong Kong officer, visited the HSBC branch in Hong Kong to submit the application, attend an interview to explain the company’s activities and why it required an HSBC Hong Kong corporate bank account, and pay in the US$2,000 minimum deposit, as per bank policy.
-Tammy then e-mailed a scanned copy of the deposit slip to Bill as proof that the deposit had been paid.
+Two days later, our Hong Kong officer, visited the bank’s branch in Hong Kong to submit the application, attend an interview to explain the company’s activities and why it required a Hong Kong corporate bank account, and pay in the US$2,000 minimum deposit, as per bank policy.
+Our Hong Kong officer then e-mailed a scanned copy of the deposit slip to our Client as proof that the deposit had been paid.

 The bank account application requested Internet banking facilities, a corporate credit card, an ATM card and cheque book.
-These products were delivered to our Hong Kong office in sealed envelopes over the course of the following three weeks, and we forwarded them to Bill in the UK as soon as they were delivered.
-In addition, our Hong Kong office received Internet banking PIN numbers in sealed envelopes, and were also forwarded to Bill, enabling them to begin online transactions.
+These products were delivered to our Hong Kong office in sealed envelopes over the course of the following three weeks, and we forwarded them to our Client in the UK as soon as they were delivered.
+In addition, our Hong Kong office received Internet banking PIN numbers in sealed envelopes, and were also forwarded to our Client, enabling them to begin online transactions.

-For ongoing support to Bill’s company, we allow him to use our Singapore address on his correspondence and invoices as part of our Dormant Virtual Office service.
+For ongoing support to Client’s company, we allowed our Client to use our Singapore address on his correspondence and invoices as part of our Dormant Virtual Office service.